pogo-vcs/pogo/README.md

 - **Small-scale (< 10 million files):** Uses an in-memory hash map strategy for fast O(1) lookups.
 - **Large-scale (≥ 10 million files):** Uses a batch processing strategy that scales to billions of files with constant memory usage.

 The threshold can be configured via the `GC_MEMORY_THRESHOLD` environment variable.
+CI run logs are cleaned up during this process; the retention window is controlled by `CI_RUN_RETENTION` (default 30 days).

 ## 🔐 Secrets Management